 What Drugs Cause the Most Drastic Changes in a Person’s Behavior?

 One of the most notable and disturbing changes in behavior that can occur in a person who is using drugs is sudden or extreme violence.
-This type of behavior is generally a result of stimulant abuse.
+When this type of behavior is prompted by drugs, stimulants are the most likely culprit.

-The most recent, well-known incidence of extreme behavior changes caused by this type of drug has been the behavior resulting from use of bath salts, a type of psychoactive stimulant drug that creates a high resembling the high from cocaine or meth.
-The behavioral effects of these types of drugs include paranoia, agitation, panic attacks, and hallucinations, among other symptoms, which can result in the person becoming highly violent.
+Some of the most recent, well-known instances of extreme behavior caused by stimulants has been the behavior resulting from use of bath salts, a type of psychoactive stimulant drug that creates a high resembling the high from cocaine or meth.
+The psychological and behavioral effects of these types of drugs include paranoia, agitation, panic attacks, and hallucinations, among other symptoms, which can result in the person becoming highly violent.
 Other drugs that have a similar reaction include cocaine, meth, and even some prescription drugs used to treat attention deficit hyperactivity disorder.
 Synthetic marijuana, also known as K2 or Spice, can also have a profound effect on behavior and result in extremely violent outbursts.

 What Additional Concerns Exist for Polydrug Abusers?

 People who abuse more than one drug at a time are at particular risk for complications from substance abuse.
 This is because the effects of one drug can be compounded and multiplied by the effects of another drug.
 In fact, research has shown that polydrug abuse, particularly when at least two substances are taken together in a single event, can significantly raise the chances that people will experience negative effects or behaviors.

 One common polydrug abuse combination is opioid drugs (such as heroin or prescription pain killers) and benzodiazepines (such as alprazolam, diazepam, and other “benzos”).
 Abuse of these drugs alone can be incredibly risky; together, they can severely depress the respiratory system, quickly resulting in loss of consciousness or death.